SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 a simple mix of orange juice and vodka would be called a "screwdriver".
 I know some vodkas can be cream flavored so if you mix it with orange juice it tastes like a 50/50 bar.
 Pretty cool right?

 # 106
 Does anyone here visit the gym?
-I'd like to talk about the difficulties we would have picking up our waifus and why we need to be hone our bodies to be as perfect as possible for them as they weill be perfect for us [spoiler] I'm not saying that your waifu is gonna reject you but you need to be somewhat fit.
-Remember that time I brought up small game hunting? [/spoiler]
+I'd like to talk about the difficulties we would have picking up our waifus and why we need to be hone our bodies to be as perfect as possible for them as they weill be perfect for us %% I'm not saying that your waifu is gonna reject you but you need to be somewhat fit.
+Remember that time I brought up small game hunting? %%

 # 107
 >>356